UNSW-ZZSC9020/project/report/.ipynb_checkpoints/ZZSC9020_Template_GroupG-checkpoint.md

 ## Loading PV data

 An extra rooftop PV dataset was needed for the analysis.
-This dataset needs to be scraped from the following link: https://nemweb.com.au/Data_Archive/Wholesale_Electricity/MMSDM/ .
+This dataset needs to be scraped from the following link: https://nemweb.com.au/Data_Archive/Wholesale_Electricity/MMSDM/.

 ### Website Reconnaissance

 To write the code, let's first explore the structure of the website.

 Rooftop PV data is split into years.

 ![Data_Archive/Wholesale_Electricity/MMSDM](img/nemweb-1.png)

 And when we access a year, we get a more granular view of the months.:

 ![Data_Archive/Wholesale_Electricity/MMSDM](img/nemweb-2.png)

-In this project, we are interested in the data between 2017 and 2023
+For the puposes of this project, we are interested in the data between 2017 and 2023

 ### Python code to download
 For the project, Python's `requests` library was used to automate the retrieval of ZIP files containing the data from the web.
 The URLs were constructed dynamically for each month of each year within the specified range, adhering to the naming convention and directory structure observed on the website.
 The file names were prefixed and suffixed appropriately to match the naming format provided by the site.